 - 123 mg of calcium (12% RDA) equal to the amount in ½-cup cooked spinach

 - 7.2 mg of manganese (an amazing 360% RDA!)

 Teff is always eaten in the whole form, as the grain is too small to husk, so more of the nutrients are eaten rather than left behind.
 It has a mild flavor and besides injera bread, it can be found in many gluten-free ingredients.
 It’s now grown around the world from Africa, to Australia to the United States.

-Curious how to use these grains and seeds and how they taste?
+Curious how to use these grains and seeds in your diet and how they taste?
 Here are some recipes to help you get started cooking with these ancient grains.